Fast cars and steep fees

 Initially cars will be available near airports in Daytona, Fla., Talladega, Ala., Las Vegas, Nev. and Bristol, Tenn.
 Then, NASCAR plans to add locations at a rate of two per month spreading from the southern states to the west coast.

-According to Everett Reness, senior vice president for brand management, the daily rental charge for the cars will range from US$275 to US$941 per day plus a mandatory daily insurance fee of US$49.
+According to Everett Reness, senior vice president for brand management, the daily rental charge for the cars will range from $275 to $941 per day plus a mandatory daily insurance fee of $349.

-Reness also noted that renters will be responsible for purchasing their own gas.
-With gas mileage at around 2 to 4 miles per gallon, fuel costs may be the most expensive part of renting.
+Reness also noted that renters will be responsible for purchasing their own gas, which, with gas mileage at around 2 to 4 miles per gallon, may be the most expensive part of renting.

-Even with daily rental costs approaching $1000, Err Travel has learned that corporate accounts have already been opened for executives of Halliburton, Riggs Bank, Goldman Sachs and AIG.
+Even with daily rental costs exceeding $1000, Err Travel has learned that corporate accounts have already been opened for executives of Halliburton, Riggs Bank, Goldman Sachs and AIG.